igjese/avalon/README.md

 - Purser: Manages the "Supplies and Cargo" section, responsible for keeping track of all resources and supplies.
 - Doc: Manages the Life Support section, initially responsible for maintaining oxygen levels, water recycling, and food production.
 Could later be expanded to cover science, healthcare, etc.

+### Other Mechanics

+- **Throughput-Sensitive Systems**: Consideration for systems sensitive to the rate of material throughput.
+- **Workflow Management Sub-System**: Manages the rate at which materials move through the manufacturing process.
+- **Foundational Blueprints**: Initial set of blueprints for essential systems and components like mining drills, nanoassemblers, shuttles, drones, and bots.

 ---

 ## 3. UI and Technical Aspects